CumulusNetworks/docs/content/cumulus-netq-32/Manage-Events-and-Notifications/Monitor-System-Events.md

 {{< /tabs >}}

-## Monitor System Events on a Device by Type
+## Monitor System and TCA Events on a Device by Type

-You can view all system events of a given type on a given device using the NetQ UI and the NetQ CLI.
+You can view all system and TCA events of a given type on a given device using the NetQ UI and the NetQ CLI.

 {{< tabs "TabID250" >}}